lucianostraga/marketing-cloud-graphql/README.md

 #Automation Studio SSSJ code

 #Sample GraphQ query
-Getting all contacts that belong to Accounts with Cases and Opportunities with Amount >= 100K.
+-Getting all contacts that belong to Accounts with Cases and Opportunities with Amount >= 100K.

 #Sample GraphQl mutation
-Setting time stamp on Datetime custom field.
+-Setting time stamp on Datetime custom field.